WHOVION/Ultimate-Hangman/README.md

 * Making the correct words that are clicked green
 * Making the wrong answers that are clicked red
 * Making sure once the letter is clicked it can't be clicked again
-* Having a functinal 'clear game' button
+* Having a functinal 'reset' button
 * Having the letter that was cliked, if right, display on the word line
-* Display "Winner" or "Loser" message over alphabet board another spot
+* Display "Winner" or "Loser" message over alphabet board or another spot
 * Game will be based on a theme